Hades II vs Mewgenics

 Key differences

-Mewgenics leans into Edmund McMillen's signature gross-out humor and edgy presentation.
+Mewgenics embraces Edmund McMillen's gross-out humor and edgy style from The Binding of Isaac.

 Which one is for you?